-How to Implement an llms.txt File for LLMs (2026 Guide)
+How to Implement an llm.txt File in Webflow (Step-by-Step)

-Important disclaimer: llms.txt is a proposed community standard, not an official or enforced specification.
-While widely recommended by SEO and AEO practitioners, it remains debated — and adoption by AI systems is still partial and uneven.
-Treat it as a good-faith signal and a forward-looking best practice rather than a reliable control mechanism.
+One important caveat, already noted in the existing guidance: llms.txt is a proposed community standard, not an official or enforced specification.
+Adoption by AI systems is partial and uneven.
+Treat it as a good-faith signal and a forward-looking best practice, not a reliable control mechanism.
+Implementing it costs very little; the potential upside is positioning your content clearly as the LLM ecosystem matures.

 How to do it on Webflow?